 “What we are going to be doing between now and April is negotiating the interim agreement,” said Miami-Dade Chief Utilities and Regulator Services Officer Roy Coley.

-On the table remains these potential sites with a stunning private land purchase price of $1 million per acre.
+On the table remains potential sites with a stunning private land purchase price of $1 million per acre.

-Some commissioners are still floating the idea of building on county owned land, which would include a site in west Opa-locka near the border of Broward County.
+Some commissioners are still floating the idea of building on county-owned land, which would include a site in west Opa-locka near the border of Broward County.

 Off the table, thanks to a commission vote, are previously pitched royalty fees.

-“I think the message today is clear, we will not allow tax payers to be taken advantage of just to make sure that there is not going to be royalty fees in perpetuity, because at the end of the day, the ones that would bear the brunt of the cost would be the taxpayer,” said Gonzalez.
+“I think the message today is clear: we will not allow tax payers to be taken advantage of just to make sure that there is not going to be royalty fees in perpetuity, because at the end of the day, the ones that would bear the brunt of the cost would be the taxpayer,” said Gonzalez.

 #MiamiDade #IncineratorLatest: A vigorous exchange between some commissioners and a representative for FPL on a central issue that has fueled passionate debate—where to put it?
 Expect site selection for a new incinerator to be debated when issue comes back to the board in April. pic.twitter.com/xxsQjMy6IU